-3. Attainment Status
+3. ATTAINMENT STATUS

-The proposed project is in Graham County, which has been determined to comply with the NAAQS.
-The proposed project is in an attainment area; therefore, 40 CFR Parts 51 and 93 are not applicable.
+The proposed project is located in New Hanover County, which has been determined to comply with the NAAQS.
+The proposed project is located in an attainment area; therefore, 40 CFR Parts 51 and 93 are not applicable.
 The proposed project is not anticipated to create any adverse effects on the air quality of this attainment area.

-4. Carbon Monoxide
+4. CARBON MONOXIDE